Finnish diplomats' mobile devices hacked with spyware | Technology

 - Sweden

-The mobile devices of Finnish diplomats working abroad have been hacked with the use of sophisticated spyware, the Nordic country's government said Friday.
+The mobile devices of Finnish diplomats working abroad have been hacked with the use of sophisticated spyware, Finland's government said Friday, and the Nordic country's spy chief said a "state actor" was likely to blame.

+The Finnish Foreign Ministry said the victims were targeted through Pegasus software developed by Israeli spyware company NSO Group.

+The software can seamlessly infiltrate a mobile phone and allow its operators to gain access to the device's contents and location history.
+"The highly sophisticated malware has infected users' Apple or Android telephones without their noticing and without any action from the user's part," the Foreign Ministry said in a statement which was also tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)